pion/website/content/en/blog/fec-with-pion.md

 ## FEC Algorithms in WebRTC

 FlexFEC and ULPFEC both use XOR-based recovery logic to generate packets.
-Another family of algorithms, like [Reed-Solomon](https://en.wikipedia.org/wiki/Reed%E2%80%93Solomon_error_correction), can recover from more complex losses but are currently too computationally expensive for real-time use in WebRTC.
+Another family of algorithms, like [Reed-Solomon](https://en.wikipedia.org/wiki/Reed%E2%80%93Solomon_error_correction), can recover from more complex losses but are currently not standardized in WebRTC due to their higher computational cost and block-based design, which is not best suitable for real-time use in WebRTC.

 If you're curious, the [klauspost/reedsolomon Go library](https://github.com/klauspost/reedsolomon) offers a SIMD-accelerated implementation that's fun to experiment with.

 ## FlexFEC in Pion

 Pion now supports basic FlexFEC encoding!
-You can pair it with Chromium and Safari (receive-only), and it's simple to integrate; just register the payload type in your media engine and add the interceptor.
-Then you're good to go!
+You can pair it with Chromium and Safari (receive-only), and it's simple to integrate; just register the payload type in your media engine and add the interceptor, then you're good to go!
+More about it in [Enable FlexFEC Encoding in Pion](#enable-flexfec-encoding-in-pion).

 For a quick demo, you can check out the [play-from-disk-fec](https://github.com/pion/webrtc/tree/master/examples/play-from-disk-fec) example.